LearyE/Lab-Manual-Edits/README.md

 Authorship will be discussed prior to the beginning of a new project, so that expectations are clearly defined.
 However, changes to authorship may occur over the course of a project if a new person becomes involved or if someone is not fulfilling their planned role.
 In general, graduate students and postdocs will be first authors on publications on which they are the primary lead, and Dr. Leary will be the last author.

 #### Old projects
 If a student or post-doc collects a dataset but does not completely analyze it or write it up within 2 years after the end of data collection, Dr. Leary will re-assign the project (if appropriate) to another person to expedite publication.
 If a student or post-doc voluntarily relinquishes their rights to the project prior to the 2-year window, Dr. Leary will also re-assign the project to another individual.
-This policy is here to prevent data (especially expensive data) from remaining unpublished but is meant to give priority to the person initially led the project.
+This policy is here to prevent data (especially expensive data) from remaining unpublished but is meant to give priority to the person who initially led the project.
 ## Human subjects research
 Adherence to approved IRB protocols is *essential*, and non-adherence can lead to severe consequences for the entire lab. **All lab members must read and comply with the IRB consent form and research summary for any project that they are working on.** If you are not on the IRB, you cannot look at identifiable data, analyze the data, or be in any way involved with the project.
 Check [here](#training) to see details about the training for IRB.